languagetool-org/languagetool-org.github.io/tips-and-tricks.md

 # Tips and Tricks

-There are many simple but non-obvious ways how you can build error-checking rules.
+There are many simple but non-obvious ways how you can build error-checking rules for [LanguageTool](https://languagetool.org).
 Here are some tips.
 As a beginner, you should first read [the overview](/development-overview).

 ## Misc